Sara Al Senaani

 Sara Al Senaani is a Paralympic athlete from United Arab Emirates.
-She is the first female Paralympic athlete to win a medal at the Summer Paralympics for the United Arab Emirates.
+She was the first female Paralympic athlete to win a medal at the Summer Paralympics for the United Arab Emirates, winning a bronze medal in the women's shot put F33 at the 2016 Summer Paralympics.

+Career

 She represented the country at the 2016 Summer Paralympics in Rio de Janeiro, Brazil and she won the bronze medal in the women's shot put F33 event.

 At the 2019 World Para Athletics Championships held in Dubai, United Arab Emirates, she finished in 9th place in the women's shot put F33 event.
 She set a new personal best of 5.33m.
+In 2021, Al Senaani won bronze in women's F33 shot put at the Dubai 2021 World Para Athletics Grand Prix.

 Achievements

+Personal life

+Al Senaani has cerebral palsy.
+She completed diploma in health and safety from the Al Jazirah Institute of Science and Technology.